Neocreb/frontend-eloity-unified-ecosys/BACKEND_IMPLEMENTATION_GUIDE.md

 4. **Analytics**: Custom analytics or Google Analytics
 5. **Logging**: Winston or structured logging

-This comprehensive guide provides everything needed to understand, extend, and deploy the Softchat backend.
+This comprehensive guide provides everything needed to understand, extend, and deploy the Eloity backend.
 The platform has a solid foundation but requires security improvements and additional integrations for production readiness.